MaineLearning/MaineLearning/wp-content/plugins/ap-extended-mime-types/readme.txt

 Author: Josh Maxwell, Ardent Pixels
 Requires at least: 2.0
 Tested up to: 3.3.1
-Stable tag: 1.0
+Stable tag: 1.1

-Extends allowed uploadable MIME types to include a WIDE range of file types.
-Created for WPMS, but usable by single installs.
+This plugin extends the allowed uploadable MIME types to include a WIDE range of file types.
+Created specifically for WPMS...

 == Description ==

-The [Ardent Pixels'](http://ardentpixels.com/) *Extended MIME Types* plugin was created specifically for WPMS in mind (but it's still usable by single installs).
+The [Ardent Pixels'](http://ardentpixels.com/) *Extended MIME Types* plugin was created specifically for WPMS in mind.
 You can now allow all or only select blogs to upload a WIDE range of file types.

 = Included MIME Types: =
 * ac3